rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 Alex:

-: But I think that’s still a better spot than "Alright, learn how to use Git, then learn how to use MPM, then learn how to use this, then learn how to write in files, then learn how to exit out of Vim, and then…"
+: But I think that’s still a better spot than "Alright, learn how to use Git, then learn how to use NPM, then learn how to use this, then learn how to write in files, then learn how to exit out of Vim, and then…"

 Rebecca:

-: What I learn a lot from seeing something done and then going in and tweaking it—I used React and I used Webpack for that little toy project, and having a working application that I could just type Grunt-serve and it was working, and then I went and played with it and did what I needed to do was so much easier.
+: What I learn a lot from seeing something done and then going in and tweaking it—I used [React](https://facebook.github.io/react/) and I used [Webpack](http://webpack.github.io/) for that little toy project, and having a working application that I could just type `grunt serve` and it was working, and then I went and played with it and did what I needed to do was so much easier.
 Even going through the React tutorial, which is actually pretty good, it was just easier to have something that just worked on the machine right now and